notion-enhancer/notion-enhancer/README.md

   -v, --version  : display version number
 ```

-### faq
+### FAQ

-**when will the update be out?**
+**When will the update be out?**
-i code this in my free time, in-between my other commitments. there are no ETAs.
+I code this in my free time, in-between my other commitments.
+There are no ETAs.

-**the themes aren't working?**
+**The themes aren't working?**
-if you pick a dark theme it will only be applied if notion is in dark mode,
+If you pick a dark theme it will only be applied if notion is in dark mode,
 and if you pick a light theme it will only work if notion is in light mode.
 do `CMD/CTRL+SHIFT+L` to toggle between them.

-**is this against notion's terms of service? can i get in trouble for using it?**
+**Is this against notion's terms of service? can I get in trouble for using it?**
-definitely not! i contacted their support team to check, and the response was awesome:
+Definitely not!
+I contacted their support team to check, and the response was awesome:

 > "Thanks for taking the time to share this with us.
 Userscripts and userstyles are definitely
-> cool ideas and would be helpful for many users! ...
+> cool ideas and would be helpful for many users! [...]
 I'll also share this with the rest of the
 > team to take to heart for future improvements."

-**how do i uninstall the enhancer?**
+**How do i uninstall the enhancer?**
 run `npm remove -g notion-enhancer`.

-## features
+## Features

-most of the enhancer's functionality is split into configurable enhancement modules,
+Most of the enhancer's functionality is split into configurable enhancement modules,
 but some basic improvements necessary for things to work are built in by values:

-- the notion:// url scheme/protocol is patched to work on linux.
+- The notion:// url scheme/protocol is patched to work on Linux.
-- a tray/menubar icon: links relevant to the enhancer + buttons to manage notion windows.
+- A tray/menubar icon: links relevant to the enhancer + buttons to manage notion windows.

-once applied, modules can be configured via the graphical menu,
+Once applied, modules can be configured via the graphical menu,
 which is opened from the tray/menubar icon or with `OPTION/ALT+E`.

 ![](https://user-images.githubusercontent.com/16874139/97819046-34e8b600-1cfa-11eb-8fa6-a3ad5374cd0b.png)

-currently all modules come pre-installed for technical reasons, security assurance, and ease-of-use.
+Currently all modules come pre-installed for technical reasons, security assurance, and ease-of-use.
 these include:

 ### notion-enhancer core

 **tags:** #core

-**description:** the cli, modloader, menu, & tray.
+**description:** The CLI, modloader, menu, & tray.

 **author:** [dragonwocky](https://github.com/dragonwocky/)